Equanox/gotron/README.md

 A go api for electronjs.

 **IMPORTANT NOTICE:**
 This repository has undergone a complete rewrite.
-It is no longer a boilerplate application, it rather is a full electronjs api in go containing a golang <=> nodejs bridge.
+It is no longer a boilerplate application, it rather is a full electronJS api in go containing a golang <=> nodejs bridge.
 You can now `go get` this package and import it from your go application.
 The deprecated gotron boilerplate code can still be accessed using the gotron-boilerplate branch.
 Be aware that it wont't be maintained and will disapear without notice.

 ## Prerequisites
 **go**, **nodejs** and **npm** must be available on your system.

 ## Quick Start
+On the first run it will download electronjs and stores it in *.gotron* in your working directory.

 ```
 package main